Tell us a bit about your experience with mental health and/or addiction.

 Where, who, or what organisation did you go to for support?

 "I tried AA and NA (Narcotics Anonymous) for a little while.
 I met a lot of great people and really felt the community vibe.
-I think I just found it a little too focussed on presenting alcohol and drugs as the main cause of my suffering rather than a reaction to it.
+I think I just found it a little too focussed on presenting alcohol and drugs as the main cause of suffering rather than a reaction to it.

 "I’ve seen a few different therapists.
 My first experiences weren’t great, but eventually, I found somebody I clicked with.
 I felt a real connection with her and she really helped me process and acknowledge certain things from my past.